Kodular/Documentation/docs/components/drawing-and-animation/ball.md

     |target|`component`|

-Turns the Ball to point towards a designated target sprite (Ball or ImageSprite).
-The new heading will be parallel to the line joining the centerpoints of the two sprites.
+_Turns the Ball to point towards a designated target sprite (Ball or ImageSprite).
+The new heading will be parallel to the line joining the centerpoints of the two sprites._

 ## Properties

 ### Enabled

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Ball', 'Enabled')]]